 In practice, an ISMS includes everything from HR processes like conducting background checks, to data encryption and secure development practices, to business continuity planning and vendor risk management.
 It includes anything and everything an organization does to identify and manage information security risks.

 The benefits of a compliant ISMS extend beyond ISO 27001 certification.
-It can help you improve business efficiency, identify redundancies and lower costs, and establish scalable security practices.
+It can also help you improve business efficiency, identify redundancies and lower costs, and establish scalable security practices.

-How to build an ISMS that meets ISO/IEC 27001:2013 requirements
+How to build an ISMS that meets ISO 27001 requirements

 - Create a risk treatment plan.
 Once risks are identified, you can decide what to do about them.
 Depending on your organization’s risk appetite, you can either accept, treat, avoid, or transfer the risk.
+Document these decisions and make sure they align with business goals.

 Recommended reading